-If you’re sending logs to Coralogix using one of our integrations and the logs are not appearing in Coralogix, here are a few common ways to troubleshoot your log shipping and fix it.
+If you’re sending logs to Coralogix using one of our integrations and the logs are not appearing in your Coralogix UI, here are a few common ways to troubleshoot your data collection.

 The expected result if it failed:

 e.g. nc -vz api.coralogix.com 443 or telnet api.coralogix.com 443 If successful, the expected result will be:

 If there is no connectivity you will see the following line in your CLI: "Connecting To api.coralogix.com… Could not open a connection to the host, on port 443: Connect failed" or it will look like the following:

 STEP 3.
 If you cannot open a connection, ensure the following Coralogix IP addresses are whitelisted in your Firewall.